mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Gunnery skill governs the use of **vehicle-mounted, ship-based, and heavy personal weapons**.
 Heroes proficient in Gunnery include soldiers, starship crew, tank operators, and heavy weapons specialists.

-**Skill Uses:** Operate vehicle-mounted guns, fire ship turrets, use heavy machine guns, fire rocket or missile launchers, operate artillery, target and track moving vehicles, maintain heavy weapons, adjust for range and velocity.
+vehicles, maintain heavy weapons, adjust for range and velocity.

----

-##### History (Logic)

-The History skill represents knowledge of recorded events, cultures, and timelines, as well as the ability to connect them to current circumstances.
-Heroes proficient in History might be scholars, archivists, or simply very well-read.

-**Skill Uses:** Recall historical events, identify famous figures, analyze causes and consequences of wars or treaties, place artifacts in historical context, understand timelines of civilizations, recognize repeating cultural patterns, use historical precedent in problem-solving.

 ---